-As I’ve been saying, I was honored by Aimee Byrd, aka the Housewife Theologian, giving my book a review on the Alliance of Confessing Evangelicals website.
-She raises some good questions, which I have tried to address here.
+As I’ve been saying, Aimee Byrd, aka the Housewife Theologian, in a book review of enGendered on the Alliance of Confessing Evangelicals website, raises some good questions, which I have tried to address here.

 But Ms. Byrd’s most serious concern is over whether I have erred in finding the deep meaning of our genders in the revealed acts of the Trinity of God.
 Ms. Byrd recognizes this issue as especially important (well done), so she spends space quoting enGendered passages to substantiate her claim that “Andreades stumbled on some rattlesnakes” in this matter.

 What is my reaction to this?
 It is to shout, “PRAISE THE LORD!”
 The discussion so long needed is happening at last!
 What the Church has needed to speak about and reckon with and debate and think deeply about, what really began in the mid-twentieth century but has just been hanging around in some scholarly writings since then, has at last picked up enough steam—thanks to the cultural pressure—to make it into certain circles like those Ms. Byrd frequents.
 And I for one, say, it is about time.

 Ms. Byrd helpfully cites one of these discussions on her sponsoring website, Alliance of Confessing Evangelicals, but the earlier one on the Gospel Coalition website, pointed to by Justin Taylor, or, if you are short on time, the helpful later summary on Christianity Today’s website, may all be read with profit.
 Just ignore some of the fiery rhetoric that, unfortunately, commonly accompanies debate on a matter not yet well considered.
 But these are well worth reading.
 Especially if it means people buy more of Fred Sanders’ books on the Trinity, who is a stalwart fellow, and hearty all around.